justine8402/justine8402.github.io/README.md

 Repository: justine8402/justine8402.github.io

 Clicked on "+" icon in the top left corder and selected "clone a repository".
-I choose the reposity with the name "justine8402.github.io" then choose the location to save.
+I choose the repository with the name "justine8402.github.io" then chose the location to save.
 Clicked on "clone respository".